Suopunki2002/Tic-Tac-Toe/README.md

 - On Linux & Mac:
     ```python3 src/main.py```

-The game itself will give rest of the instructions needed to play the game.
+The game itself will give the rest of the instructions needed to play the game.

 ## Tests
 If you want to see and run the tests in in the tests directory, you should be